-The exhaust emissions of CO, VOC, NO_x, PM10, SO2, CO2 and lead caused by civil aviation during the LTO are calculated annually using the EMASA model.
-The EMASA model is derived from the almost universally used method of the US Environmental Protection Agency (EPA), which was later applied by the ICAO in its measurement protocols for aircraft engines.
+The exhaust emissions of CO, VOC, NO_x, PM10, SO2, CO2 and lead caused by civil aviation during the LTO are calculated annually using a flight-based Tier-3 methodology.
+The methodology is derived from the almost universally used method of the US Environmental Protection Agency (EPA), which was later applied by the ICAO in its measurement protocols for aircraft engines.
 The model is based on the four flight modes of the LTO-cycle.
-Each flight mode corresponds with specific engine settings (Power settings) of the aircraft (Idle: 7%,

-Takeoff: 100%, Climbout 85%, Approach 30%).
+The LTO cycle comprises four stages: taxiing (Idling), starting (Take-off), climbing to 3000 feet (Climb-out) and descending from 3000 feet (Approach).
+Emissions that occur above 3000 feet (about 1 km) are not included in the emission calculations.
+Each flight mode corresponds with specific engine settings (Power settings) of the aircraft (Idle: 7%, Take-off: 100%, Climb out 85%, Approach 30%).
 These power settings result in specific fuel consumption per unit of time.
 For each engine type, the fuel consumption results in a specific emission (emission factor per weight unit of fuel).
 The equation below shows the calculation of the emission of a specific substance during one year.

-Emission $${y} = \sum{p,m,f} LTO{p,m} N{p} FUEL{m,f} TIM{p,f} EF{m,f}$$
+$$Emission{y} = \sum{p,m,f} L1O{p,m} \cdot N{p} \cdot FUEL{m,f} \cdot 11M{p,f} \cdot EF{m,f}$$

-Emission_y = Emission of a specific substance in a specific year (kg/year)
+• Emission_y = Emission of a specific substance in a specific year (kg/year)

-• $LTO{p,m}$ = Number of Landing and Take-off Cycles per aircraft type (p) with motor type (m) per year; (1/y)
+LTO{p,m} = Number of Landing and Take-off Cycles per aircraft type (p) with motor type (m) per year; (1/y)